jianhuizhai/LAMMPS/script/EnergyCorrect/README.md

 1. First use PositionEvolution.py and search.py to determine dislocation position during neb path.

 2. Second use EnerpyPosition.py plot energy in reaction coordinate and with babel, linear, quadratic correction.
+(For babel correction, you should use babel to calculate elastic interaction.)